bpmsoasolutions/jet-builder-cli/README.md

 - build: build the web project mimicked
 - `buildCordova [production?] [platforms...]`: build the project mimified, in the platform and the environment you specify, must exists the build.json config for every  platform inside the app folder (`buildAndroid.json`, `buildIOS.json` or `buildWindows.json`)
-- dev: prepare all web project without mimification
+- dev: prepare all web project without mimification, you can pass port as parameter like `jb run dev --port=2001`
 - devCordova: prepare all cordova build without mimification
 - `runCordova a [production?] [platforms...]`: ejecute devCordova, build cordova and run cordova, in the platfdorm you specify and for dev and prod envs
 - startCordova: clean cordova project and recreate, coping jet files add platforms, plugins and prepare